 It is important to explore your funding options before you start your course to ensure you have funds for your living costs and study needs.
 You also need funds to pay the course tuition fee.
 Information about course tuition fees is available on the individual course pages.

 Working out your budget and calculating your costs for your year/s of study is always a good idea.
 This may be a weekly or monthly assessment of your outgoing costs and the money you have or will have available to meet the costs.
 If there is a shortfall, you need to look into ways of increasing your income before you start your course to avoid falling into financial difficulty during your course.

 How to pay your tuition fee

 Information about the payment methods and fee payment instalments dates is available on the paying your fees page.
 Make sure you check the fee payment and liability dates.

-MArch (RIBA Part 2, Architecture) does not qualify for the Postgraduate Loan because it normally attracts the Student Finance England (SFE) funding for undergraduate study instead.
+MArch (RIBA Part 2, Architecture) does not normally qualify for the postgraduate loan because it normally attracts the Student Finance England (SFE) funding for undergraduate study instead.
 Visit our undergraduate funding page for information.

 Integrated Master’s do not qualify as they usually also attract SFE undergraduate funding.